shhmon/DeepRat/README.md

 ## How to use

 All configuration for this pipeline should be done through `config.yaml`.
 It's a mix of DLC, Anipose and shared properties.
-The current values for Anipose are the default values gathered from a number of sources and will not work properly without further reading and adaptation.

 ### DLC Training

-In order to use this pipeline, install an Anaconda distribution and use the `DLC-CPU.yaml` file to create a conda ennvironment:
+In order to use this pipeline, install an Anaconda distribution and use the `conda.yaml` file to create a conda ennvironment:

-* `conda env create -f DLC-CPU.yaml`
+* `conda env create -f conda.yaml`

 This will install DeepLabCut and Anipose along with other dependencies inside the environment.
-We're using the CPU environment here as the goal is to train the network though a Google colab environment anyway.
+We're using the CPU environment here as the goal is to train the network though a Google colab environment.
 Activate the conda environment:

-* `conda activate DLC-CPU`
+* `conda activate DeepRat`

 To create a DLC project and a linked Anipose project, configure the variables in `config.yaml` and run: